Luigi Consonni

 Luigi Consonni (born 7 February 1977) is an Italian former footballer who last played as a midfielder for Italian club Grosseto in Serie B.

 Career

 A native of Lombardy, Consonni started his career at the Italian team Juventus.
-He joined Serie C1 team Fiorenzuola in 1996.
+He joined the Serie C1 team Fiorenzuola in 1996.
 He spent the next five years playing at Serie C1 and Serie C2 (Fiorenzuola and Rimini).

-On 21 June 2002 he joined Serie B team Cosenza.
+On 21 June 2002, he joined the Serie B team Cosenza.

 He joined Napoli in 2005 and finally Grosseto, his last professional team.
-With the maremmani he played 198 games and scored 10 goals as team's captain.
+With the maremmani he played 198 games and scored 10 goals as the team's captain.

-He played for amateur teams Albinia and Roselle, before his retirement in 2017.
+He played for amateur teams Albinia and Roselle before his retirement in 2017.